cms-sw/cmssw/DQMServices/Components/README.md

 DQM Services: Components
 ========================

 These packages contain functionality for DQM that is not specific to any data, subsystem or detector.
-This is the "DQM Framework", provided by the DQM group to allow detector specific code (mostly in `DQM`, `DQMOffline/` and `Validation/` to interact with the DQM infrastructure (DQM GUI, Tier0 processing, Online DQM, etc.).
+This is the "DQM Framework", provided by the DQM group to allow detector specific code (mostly in `DQM/`, `DQMOffline/` and `Validation/`) to interact with the DQM infrastructure (DQM GUI, Tier0 processing, Online DQM, etc.).

-This document contains forward references.
-Terms may be used before they are defined.

 Package Contents
 ----------------